n-west/bl-git-intro/01-cheatsheet-init-repo.md

 git submodule add URI
 ```

-You will then need to add changes to the .gtimodules and commit them
+You will then need to add changes to the .gitmodules and commit them